ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 The absolute difference between the target total and the components must be less than or equal to the absolute difference threshold.

-When the Absolute Difference Threshold check indicates the difference needs to be automatically corrected the method continues to stage 6 in section 5.5.
+When the Absolute Difference Threshold check indicates either the total or components can be automatically corrected.
+The method continues to stage 6 in section 5.5.

 When the Absolute Difference Threshold check indicates the